Hello!

 $750,000

-Immunotherapy is a ground-breaking new treatment that has already led to significant improvements in treating other cancers.
-Now, we’re funding the Robert Connor Dawes Research Program at WEHI to investigate whether immunotherapy could have the same impact in childhood brain cancer.
+Immunotherapy is a ground-breaking treatment that has led to significant improvements in treating other cancers.
+We have funded the Robert Connor Dawes Research Program at WEHI to investigate whether immunotherapy could have the same impact in childhood brain cancer.

 $1 million